2dotstwice/d8-composer-skeleton/README.md

 # Private modules and themes

-You can install custom modules and themes stored in a private git repository using Composer.
+You can download custom modules and themes stored in a private git repository using Composer.

 To do so, add the module or theme as a dependency in `composer.json`, and add the private repository so Composer knows where to download the code from: